Dolgarrog: 'Garden City'

 Prior to the construction of the Aluminium works, Dolgarrog had little in the way of a population.
 Much of the housing seen today along the main street in Dolgarrog was built by the Aluminium Corporation.
 In May 1908 the Welsh Coast Pioneer and Review reported their intentions:

 A limited number of houses were subsequently built, and the Company did also build a hotel and a church.
-The Works also prompted more house-building in neighbouring villages; three managers, for instance, lived in Trefriw.
+The Works also prompted more housebuilding in neighbouring villages; three managers, for instance, lived in Trefriw.

 1925 dam disaster

 On 2 November 1925 the failure of two dams caused a flood that swamped the village of Dolgarrog, killing 16 people.
 The disaster was started by the failure of the Eigiau Dam, a gravity dam owned by the Aluminium Corporation.
 The water released from the reservoir flooded downstream, and overtopped the Coedty Dam, an embankment dam.
 This dam also subsequently failed, releasing the huge volume of water that flooded Dolgarrog.
 Many more villagers could have been killed had they not been in the local theatre watching a film that night.

 The disaster at Dolgarrog led Parliament to pass the Reservoirs (Safety Provisions) Act 1930, which introduced laws on the safety of reservoirs.
 This has since been updated, and the current law is the Reservoirs Act 1975.

 In 2004 a £60,000 memorial trail was created, explaining the tragic story to walkers.
 The trail takes visitors to where the boulders from the damaged dam reside.
 The project was opened by the last survivor of the dam disaster, Fred Brown, who on that night lost his mother and his younger sister.

 The construction of Eigiau dam had been facilitated by the construction of the Eigiau Tramway, which largely followed the route of the Cedryn Quarry Tramway from Dolgarrog.
 The incline was upgraded (and the lower section re-aligned), enabling steam engines to reach the starting point of the tramway, near Coedty reservoir.
 The tramway was built to standard gauge, but was subsequently relaid in narrow gauge (from about 1916) when the Cowlyd Tramway was begun.
 This latter tramway branched off from the Eigiau tramway at the top of the Dolgarrog incline.

 The line of the railway incline has today been replaced by a second pipeline, and the adjoining hillsides are wooded.
-However, there is a public footpath which goes up the hillside to the left of the pipeline, and in places the timberwork can still be seen.
-Today the left pipeline (viewed from Dolgarrog) carries water from Llyn Cowlyd, the right pipeline carries water from Coedty reservoir.
+However, there is a public footpath which ascends the hillside to the left of the pipeline, and in places the timberwork can still be seen.
+Today the pipeline in the left (when viewed from Dolgarrog) carries water from Llyn Cowlyd, the pipeline on the right carries water from Coedty reservoir.

 To the south of the Health Centre the remains of a lower incline (the old route of the Cedryn Tramway) can still be seen.
 This incline, which joined the upper section a little above the village, passed through a short tunnel under the road at Tyddyn Isaf, visible from the main road.
 From here the original quarry tramway continued across the marshland to the edge of the River Conwy at Porth Llwyd wharf.